Matans844/Server-Client-Mach-IPC-on-Mac/README.md

 ### Structure
 There are 4 project folders:
-1. Referenc: Contains an IPC implementation from [Dutt's book](https://www.amazon.com/Interprocess-Communication-macOS-Apple-Methods/dp/1484270444).
+1. Reference: Contains an IPC implementation from [Dutt's book](https://www.amazon.com/Interprocess-Communication-macOS-Apple-Methods/dp/1484270444).
 2. Logic: Contains the logical components with which the required functioality is implemented.
 3. UserInterface: This part should be used to expose the logical components to inputs, while allowing it to show outputs.
 It is currently not implemented.
 4. UnitTests: Contains tests for different components of the code.
 It is currently outdated and matches an earlier version of the code.